-From 15th August 2020 my studio and a permanent Studio Gallery with a changing exhibition of my work and work of other artists is open by appointment when non essential businesses are again allowed to open.
-One household group or up to 5 friends at a time.
+For some fabulous Christmas Presents visit my studio and permanent Studio Gallery with a changing exhibition of my work and work of other artists.
+It is open by appointment when non essential businesses are again allowed to open.
+One household group or up to 5 friends at a time may visit.
 Times are flexible.
 It will be open to book any time I am there.

 Phone 01992 443124 or 07758002199 to find a mutually convenient time.

 Follow on https://www.instagram.com/rhdapplique/?hl=en

 I will be posting one work from the gallery and if you are unable to come you can order through instagram or phone me at the above numbers.

 Delighted that 'Coming out of Lockdown 2' Has been selected for the Mall Galleries online exhibition https://www.mallgalleries.org.uk/whats-on/exhibitions/figurative-art-now

 At a time when representational and figurative painting is enjoying a welcome return to popularity, Figurative Art Now offers new works in a wide range of mediums and at affordable prices.
 The exhibition covers portraiture, landscape, and still life.
 We’ve picked out themes including bathing, the impact of lockdown, pets, transport, the high street, and food to highlight in a series of blog posts to accompany the exhibition.